While it's nice being green, the main reason people find themselves drawn to an EV is the savings one can offer.

 Just look at this graph from SMMT - the only new car sales segment that's been growing over the past few months are the fully electric and hybrid cars!

 When looking at how much it costs to charge publicly, we must factor in any discounts that any apps or subscription services may offer.
 For example, BP Pulse members benefit from a reduced rate per kWh when charging and can receive special offers to help reduce the overall cost.
+You can check out our interactive map of electric car charging stations!

 As the market grows, new players will emerge and hopefully create a real infrastructure that the public can genuinely rely on.
 Check out our EV tariff comparison guide where we list all current deals offered by UK’s energy companies.